‘Tis the Season to Ring in Your Holidays Safely!!!

 JOY IS YOURS!

 - Health and safety rules and laws are still in effect.
 This means our holiday gatherings must comply and adjust.

 - The risk of COVID-19 and its variants spreading at events and gatherings increases as follows*:

 - Lowest risk: Virtual-only activities, events, and gatherings.

 - More risk: Smaller outdoor and in-person gatherings in which individuals from different households remain spaced at least 6 feet apart, wear masks, do not share objects, and come from the same local area (e.g., community, town, city, or county).

 - Higher risk: Medium-sized in-person gatherings that are adapted to allow individuals to remain spaced at least 6 feet apart and with attendees coming from outside the local area.

 - Highest risk: Large in-person gatherings where it is difficult for individuals to remain spaced at least 6 feet apart and attendees travel from outside the local area.

-- The more people you interact with at a gathering and the longer that interaction lasts, the higher the potential risk is of your becoming infected with COVID-19 and then spreading it to others.
+- The more people you interact with at a gathering and the longer that interaction lasts, the higher the potential risk is of your becoming infected with COVID-19 or its variants and then spreading it to others.

-- The higher the level of community transmission in the area where your gathering is held, the higher the risk of COVID-19 spreading at the gathering.
+- The higher the level of community transmission in the area where your gathering is held, the higher the risk of COVID-19 or its variants spreading at the gathering.